Lithuania seeks EU deterrence of Lukashenko

 The figure is more than 20 times higher than in 2020 or previous years.

-Lithuania started to erect the first, 500-metre long segment of a new razor-wire fence along its land border with Belarus on Friday.
+Lithuania started to erect the first, 500-metre long segment of a new razor-wire fence along its land border with Belarus on Friday, according to Reuters.

 It will form part of a 550-km long, €46m fortification when it is finished.